glebedel/ConfigManager/README.md

 # ConfigManager
-ConfigManager is a simple interface on top of localStorage to handle expiry of data and easy storing of javascript objects.
+ConfigManager is a simple interface on top of browsers' ```localStorage``` to handle expiry of data and easy storing of javascript objects.

 This library uses localStorage and if localStorage is not present, it will throw errors.
 You can find a pollyfill for local storage [on mdn](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage)

-The tests are displayed under the ```__tests__``` folder and created with jest.
+The tests are under the ```__tests__``` folder and created using jest.
 You can launch them with ```npm test``` command.
 <br/>

 ## Creating and modifying a config